abuccilli/Thesis/README.md

+# Thesis

+Cloned from https://github.com/OEP/uathesis at commit 4934e13 made on April 29, 2017.
+This template has been heavily modified to fit my needs.

 # The University of Alabama Thesis Template

 This is a LaTeX template for students writing a thesis at The University of